silnrsi/wstr/Contributing.md

 When you are happy with the changes you made to the Markdown files directly, you can commit and push them to git in the usual way.
 GitHub Actions will then pick up your commits, generate the whole again and publish everything to [https://silnrsi.github.io/wstr-sample-site/](https://silnrsi.github.io/wstr-sample-site/)

-Note: You might like to run a linter in VSCode to help you catch potential Markdown errors.
+Note: You might like to run a linter in VSCode like Markdownlint to help you catch potential Markdown errors.
+Your problems tab will reveal issues but you can also close it if it becomes too noisy.